Random vectors in the presence of a single big jump: Asymptotic behavior of aggregate claims.

-\bre In the uni-variate case, relation \eqref{eq.AKP.5.53} is interesting for $A=(1,\,\infty)$, since then it represents the probability of total claim excesses above the initial surplus.
-However, in the multivariate models there are several interesting cases.
-For example if the set $A$ is of the form \eqref{eq.AKP.2.12}, then the \eqref{eq.AKP.5.53} express the probability that the sum of all the claim lines, that means the total claim for the insurer, exceeds the initial capital.
+\bre In the one-dimensional case, relation \eqref{eq.AKP.5.53} is interesting for $A=(1,\,\infty)$, since then it represents the tail of discounted aggregate claims.
+However, in the multivariate risk models there are several interesting cases.
+For example if the set $A$ is of the form \eqref{eq.AKP.2.12}, then the \eqref{eq.AKP.5.53} express the probability that the sum of the discounted aggregate claims of the $d$-lines of business, exceeds the initial capital.
 As we see in \cite{samorodnitsky:sun:2016} the set $A$ can take the form $\{{\bf x}\;:\;x_i>b_i\,,\;\text{for some}\; i=1,\,\ldots,\,d\}$, where $b_1,\,\ldots,\,b_d>0$, in which we are interested in the probability that one business line to exceed its initial capital, accordingly.
 For a depiction of several ruin probabilities in multivariate risk models see in \cite[Sec.
 1]{cheng:yu:2019} \ere